FlorentKeyce/MastodonCollection/README.md

 Glossaire :

 Yarn : Package Manager NodeJS
-Corepack : Experimental tool to help with managing versions of your NodeJS package managers Rbenv : Version manager tool for Ruby
+Corepack : Experimental tool to help with managing versions of your NodeJS package managers (installé avec NodeJS) Rbenv : Version manager tool for Ruby
-Gem : (RubyGems) Package Manager Ruby
-Bundler (bundle command) : provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed
+Gem : (RubyGems) Package Manager Ruby (installé avec Rbenv) Bundler (bundle command) : provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed (installé avec Gem)